vogtmano/Milestone-II/README.md

 ## Challenge

-This challenge was to create an app that lets people create a shopping list by adding items to a table view.
+The challenge was to create an app that lets people create a shopping list by adding items to a table view.

-For bonus points, I needed to add a left bar button item that clears the shopping list
+For bonus points, I needed to add a left bar button item that clears the shopping list.

 ## Screenshots